koder77/l1vm/README.md

 other "real" CPUs.

 The design goals are:
 	- be small
 	- be fast
 	- be simple
 	- be modular

-New:
+New
 ----
 I added a JIT-compiler using asmjit library.
 At the moment only few opcodes can be translated into code for direct execution.